chatox/networks-science-course/teaching-plan.md

 The course requires:

-1. Skills in programming and datas structures.
+1. Skills in programming and data structures.
 2. Knowledge of basic linear algebra methods

 The course will be delivered in Python, hence it is recommended but not mandatory to have a background in Python.